 Bezalel Stern’s practice focuses on commercial and advertising litigation.
 Bez has represented a diverse array of clients in a wide variety of matters at the trial and appellate levels in state and federal court, and in arbitrations before AAA, the NAD, and the NARB.

-In addition to his work related to advertising, Bez has extensive experience representing and advising clients in matters related to complex business issues (including business divorce), environmental and CERCLA matters, litigation and arbitration stemming from alleged employer or employee misconduct, disputes related to literary rights, litigation and enforcement proceedings in the communications industry, and internal investigations.
+In addition to his work related to advertising and class action defense, Bez has extensive experience representing and advising clients in environmental and CERCLA matters, matters related to complex business affairs (including business divorce), litigation and arbitration related to alleged employer or employee misconduct, defamation actions, disputes related to literary rights, litigation and enforcement proceedings in the communications industry, and internal investigations.
 A Washington, D.C.
 Super Lawyers “Rising Star,” Bez is consistently able to analyze, identify and empathize with each client’s position.
 He is dedicated to balancing costs versus results when it comes to dispute resolution, and has a keen understanding of the business implications of the legal process.

 Bez remains ever-mindful of maximizing his client’s legal expenses, always thinking about each client’s position and the impact a given approach will have on their bottom line.
 An outstanding written and oral advocate who is valued for clear and concise arguments, Bez is most appreciated by clients and colleagues alike for his resolute work ethic and unwavering optimism.